 ‘Female’ condoms can be quite expensive and they’ve never really got that popular, so they aren’t very available (though they are free from clinics that have them).
 The flexible inner ring of the condom is squeezed together and has to be pushed all the way into the vagina.
 Lots of people aren’t really into putting their fingers deep into their vagina.
 They can also be used for safer anal sex (to prevent STIs).

 The IUD is a small device which fits inside the womb; it remains inside the womb preventing pregnancy for a number of years.
-It needs to be fitted by a trained professional but it is highly effective and popular.
+IUDs have to be fitted by a trained professional but it is highly effective and popular.

 It contains copper which prevents conception by killing sperm inside the womb.
 The IUD, unlike the IUS, is a non hormonal contraceptive method, so it’s good for people who do not like to use hormonal methods.
 It is a barrier method because it prevents sperm from surviving in the womb.
 The copper releases ions (molecules) into the womb which means that the sperm can’t fertilise eggs but also affects the womb lining so implantation can’t happen.